jun-inoue/orthoscope/README.md

 Inoue J, Nakashima K, Satoh, N. 2019.
 ORTHOSCOPE analysis reveals the presence of the cellulose synthase gene in all tunicate genomes but not in other animal genomes.
 Genes.
 10: 294.
 [Link](https://www.mdpi.com/2073-4425/10/4/294)
 <blockquote>
-ORTHOSCOPE was used to confirm the absence of CesA gene in protostomes basal deuterostomes.
+ORTHOSCOPE was used to confirm the absence of CesA gene in protostomes and basal deuterostomes.
 </blockquote>
 <br />

 Shiraishi A, Okuda T, Miyasaka N, Osugi T, Okuno Y, Inoue J, and Satake H. 2019.
 Repertoires of G protein-coupled receptors for Ciona-specific neuropeptides.
 Proceedings of the National Academy of Sciences of the United States of America.
 116: 7847-7856.
 [Link](https://www.pnas.org/content/early/2019/03/28/1816640116)
 <blockquote>
-ORTHOSCOPE was used to reveal that newly identified some G protein-coupled receptor (GPCR) genes of C.intestinalis are not closely related to any other known GPCRs.
+ORTHOSCOPE was used to reconstruct deuterostome gene trees of G protein-coupled receptors.
 </blockquote>
 <br />

 Inoue J, Satoh N. 2018.
 Deuterostome genomics: Lineage-specific protein expansions that enabled chordate muscle evolution.
 Molecular Biology and Evolution.
 35(4):914-924.
 [Link](https://academic.oup.com/mbe/article/35/4/914/4793229)
 <blockquote>
-The pipeline implemented in ORTHOSCOPE was used to evaluate the presence or absence of genes of structural-muscle proteins.
+The pipeline implemented in ORTHOSCOPE was used to evaluate the presence or absence of genes coding for structural-muscle proteins.
 </blockquote>
 <br />